MatthewMeade/ArchitecturalKatasWinter2025/README.md

 The Preliminary Grader service will prompt the AI model through the gateway to generate a grade and justification.

 The service will use Retrieval Augmented Generation to provide additional context to the prompt
-- The original question along with any relevant grading criteria and infrormation
+- The original question along with any relevant grading criteria and information
-- Relevant answers to the question that are considered correct
+- Relevant answers to the question that are considered correct, with justifications

 Since the questions are known ahead of time, the data being retrieved can be indexed by question ID.
 This reduces the complexity of finding relevant context